Tambling Strolls His Way To Five Goals At Villa

 The bulk of the Chelsea support unfortunately could not be seen on TV, as they were positioned under the camera gantry, but it could most certainly be heard, long and loud, throughout much of the game as they joyously went through their songbook.
 Wolstenholme observed that from the noise ‘you would think that everybody here was a Chelsea supporter’.
 The MOTD highlights, well worth watching, are available here https://youtu.be/ZZJX14RWLKk

-The Daily Sketch interviewed a down-to-earth Tambling.
+The Daily Sketch interviewed a down-to-earth Tambling, who got a standing ovation at the final whistle.
 ‘It was so easy.
 We should have got into double figures.
 Villa were pretty poor.
 I didn’t get the ball, some supporter snitched it.’
 Tambling’s fifth was his 120th League goal for Chelsea, behind only Roy Bentley and Jimmy Greaves.
 Boyle, who had an excellent game, worked his socks off in a deep-lying role but found time to get forward, scoring himself and setting up one of Tambling’s goals.

 His fourth

-Hateley scored for Villa, also hitting the bar, caused Chelsea ongoing aerial problems and after the game promptly put in his sixth transfer request.
+Hateley who also hit the bar, caused Chelsea ongoing aerial problems and after the game promptly put in his sixth transfer request.
 Meanwhile, outside the ground, as the visiting support started their happy journey back to London, fifty police plus a couple on horses were required to move on an angry 500-strong mob demanding that the Villa board quit.

 The News Of The World stated ‘Chelsea, the team that could run away with the League title if they didn’t have to play at Stamford Bridge, lead the First Division this morning’.
 They were top of the League for the first time since April 1965, when the wheels had come off their title bid.
 Docherty was naturally delighted, telling the Daily Mail ‘We are top.
 A bit earlier than I would have liked.
 Still, from the way we’ve played away I think we’ve deserved it’.